S. Korean slavery victim seeks UN justice as time runs out

 South Korean court rulings in recent years calling for Japan’s government and companies to provide reparations to victims of sexual slavery and forced labor have been angrily rejected by Tokyo, which insists all wartime compensation issues were settled under a 1965 treaty normalizing relations between the two nations.

-Historians say tens of thousands of women mostly from around Asia, many of them Korean, were sent to front-line military brothels to provide sex to Japanese soldiers.
-At the time of the 2015 deal, 46 such women were alive in South Korea, but there are now only 12.
+Historians say tens of thousands of women from around Asia, many of them Korean, were sent to front-line military brothels to provide sex to Japanese soldiers.
+At the time of the 2015 deal, 46 of the 239 women who registered with the Seoul government as victims were still alive in South Korea, but there are now only 12.

-While Japan in the past has repeatedly expressed regret over its wartime actions, many South Koreans believe such comments lacked sincerity and were further ruined by conservatives who’ve continued to play down or question Japan’s wartime past.
-There’s also frustration over views that Japanese school books sugarcoat past brutalities.

-A U.N. report from 1996 concluded that sex slaves were taken through “violence and outright coercion.”
-A statement from Japan in 1993 acknowledged that women were taken “against their own will,” but the nation’s leaders later denied it.

 South Korea can either file a complaint against Japan with the convention’s committee against torture or sue Japan at the ICJ for violations of the convention, said Ethan Hee-Seok Shin, an international law expert who is helping with Lee’s efforts.
 In handling disputes between countries, the convention allows for any one party to refer the matter to the ICJ if the countries can’t agree within six months on an arbitration panel.
 ICJ decisions are binding upon U.N. member states.